Photos of the Bedrooms, Bathrooms and Kitchens of England's Young Single Ladies

-A few months ago, VICE UK ran a bunch of photos of the bathrooms, kitchens and bedrooms of England’s single young lads.
+A few weeks ago we ran a bunch of photos of the bathrooms, kitchens and bedrooms of England’s single young lads.
 Mostly, they were disgusting.
 Living environments playing host to the kind of conditions that might be responsible for whatever germ it is that causes the next global health crisis.

 This representation of England’s young men didn’t go down so well in the comment section.
 In fact, in a couple of instances we were accused of sexism for perpetuating stereotypes that, thanks to the photographic evidence in the article directly above them, we can see are actually 100 percent true.
 Still, that didn’t stop the criticism.
 “It’s not only guys living like this,” some suggested.
 “Girls can be just as gross.”